preames/public-notes/llvm-riscv-status.rst

 No specifics currently known, so first step here is to find differences if any.
 Adopting something similiar to the MSVC differential abi fuzzing that was done a few years back might be very worthwhile.

+2022-07-26 - In the process of reviewing the psABI document which is currently going through ratification, I stumbled across `one real difference <https://github.com/riscv-non-isa/riscv-elf-psabi-doc/issues/197>`_.
+In this case, GNU assumes a pc-relative relocation can always resolve to zero even if that's out of bounds for the pc-relative range.
+LLVM LLD considers this an error, and asserts that a PLT/GOT entry should have been used instead.

 LLDB Support
 ============